ENCOUNTER

 “Many Christians and non-Christians consider the doctrinal problem of an eternal hell, in the traditional understanding of the terms, as the greatest problem for Christianity.
 Philosopher Michael Tooley says Christianity (with this teaching) is ‘too horrible to be true.’
 To speak of God’s love for humanity as unimaginably great and then to speak of God damning those who reject God with pain that is so horrible that it would only befit an omnipotent, psychopathic torturer who infinitely hates one’s victims, is simply self-contradictory.
 It appears to many to be just a crude ploy thought up by heartless theologians and dogmatists.
 They’re Jekyll and Hydes who first try to attract unbelievers by appealing to God’s love and compassion but then they change into raging monsters seeking to frighten the unresponsive to convert.”

-This is the first paragraph of a book which should be out fairly soon (second edition, 2024) which attempts to answer very likely
+This is the first paragraph of a book which attempts to answer very likely

 the most damaging objection to Christianity.
 It argues that the most biblical position does not allow for an eternal hell.
 But it does not conclude with universalism, the belief that all will be equally accepted into paradise with God, nor annihilationism, the belief that after a limited time of suffering those who reject God will be extinguished.
 It rather claims that those who reject God and God’s offer of salvation (the lost) will endure a period of punishment (variable according to the evil one has done) and thereafter be given the fulfillment and joy of knowing God—though the lost will not be seen by God in the same way as those who have not rejected God.
 This view is called semi-restorationism.